mchonan1996/safetyculture-sdk-python/README.md

 # To get working you'll want to do the following:

+* Use Python 3 (pretty sure that's what I've been testing this with)

 * Copy the `.env.sample` file and name it `.env`, replacing the details in the file with your own safetyculture info.

 * Run `pip install dotenv` in commandline.